unahouExosite/docs/exositeready/gwe/gateway-engine/README.md

-# Gateway Engine - Docs
+# ExositeReady™ Gateway Engine - Docs

-Gateway Engine is designed to be a custom application hosting framework.
+ExositeReady™ Gateway Engine (GWE) is designed to be a custom application hosting framework.

   ![Alt text](gateway_engine_image.png)

 # Key Features

-As discussed in the README below, there are a number of key features that make Gateway Engine a valuable proposition for any IoT solution.
+As discussed in the README below, there are a number of key features that make GWE a valuable proposition for any IoT solution.

 ## Application Hosting

-Gateway Engine uses the open source [supervisord] project to provide the following features to the application hosting environment on a gateway:
+GWE uses the open source [supervisord] project to provide the following features to the application hosting environment on a gateway:

 *  Application logging management
 *  Application start/restart/crash rules and monitoring